 Charlie Ann Lieu — Treasurer

-Charlie is a professional problem solver, a recovering MBA, and amateur scientist who runs a consulting firm focused on strategy and operations.
-Charlie is an avid outdoorswoman, who does everything from kayaking to snowboarding but spends most of her time climbing and hiking (so she can get to climbing).
+Charlie is a professional problem solver, trained engineer, entrepreneur, and management consultant who focuses on strategic operations.
+As an avid outdoorswoman, Charlie does everything from kayaking to trail riding, but spends most of her time climbing and hiking (so she can get to climbing).
 She has volunteered with WTA since 2012 on trail maintenance, advocacy, strategy, public outreach, and writing for the Washington Trails magazine.

 Matt is the Director of Content at 88.5 KNKX and previously spent more than 15 years as a producer for NPR’s flagship news magazines in Washington D.C.
 The beauty of the Pacific Northwest drew him to Tacoma where he lives within driving distance of his favorite place—Mount Rainier National Park.
 After years of extended vacations, he finally made the decision to move to the NW after hiking the Wonderland Trail.
 In addition to his regular hikes, you’ll often find him running trails in Tacoma's Point Defiance Park and riding his bike on the urban trail systems around the region.
 Matt is passionate about good storytelling and intends to spread WTA’s wonderful story of environmental stewardship far and wide.